 Some Misconceptions in Marketing

 I also wanted to go over some misconceptions about marketing.
 So I think a lot of people have an opinion about marketing and whether as a profession or, you know, within those companies.
 And one thing that I sometimes hear is that marketing is quite fluffy.
 So it’s just about events and party planning and just fun stuff.
 And that could not be further from the truth.
 It is not fluffy at all.
 And more.
 It’s very data driven.
 So, you know, I think the company I’m at now is particularly data driven.
 But that’s true more or more of every company or every role because essentially it all comes down to money.
 So, you know, marketing is a spender of money in general.
 And with that always comes the need to rationalize that spend and prove what you’re getting is approving the R-N.Y of any investment or initiative.
 So it’s very, very data driven.
 You know, we always have to back things up.
 We have to produce reporting.
 And that goes for everything with your doing a digital marketing campaign or you’re doing an event.
 You always have to kind of quantify the numbers that you’re talking about.
 So it’s really important to not think that it’s some fluffy thing, which is just, you know, super fun all the time.
 It’s very, very data driven.
 It’s very ROIC driven.
 And so don’t get into marketing thinking that it’s going to be some fun ride because it definitely isn’t.
 The second misconception is that it’s super glamorous and I’m sure there are marketing jobs out there that are already glamorous.
 I personally haven’t had any.
 But I’m sure that of that, in my experience, most marketing jobs are not glamorous.
+Even if you’re a college student, and want to earn a handsome amount of money if you Buy SMM script and start to resell SMM services.

 It may seem glamorous on the surface, but generally speaking, it involves, you know, staying late and being the ones that repair things and love the boxes around and do all that kind of stuff.
 So it is not glamorous.
 It’s definitely a roll up your sleeves kind of job, in my opinion.
 And the more willing you want to do that, the better you do in your career.
 And the third misconception is it’s easy.
 That kind of goes back to the first point, but it’s definitely not an easy job, and especially with the kind of marketing roles going towards a trend of having to prove the value and the worth of every last penny that we’re spending.
 It’s coming more and more hard.
 So, you know, it’s difficult to come up with really effective marketing campaigns.
 It’s difficult.
 Think of events that are going to be really great or campaigns that are going to be really engaging.
 And you really have to follow through.
 So, you know, you have to do the planning organization execution, but also the reporting and the analytics and the approving.
 And so it’s definitely not an easy job if you want to do it well.
 However, if you like the kind of combination of being quite creative with being very driven by data and analytics, then marketing could be a really, really great option for you.